 As noted above, SB 2 was enacted by the State in 2007.
-The regulations require jurisdictions to estimate the local homeless population, and to add provisions in the Housing Element that identifies one or more zoning districts where emergency shelters are permitted "by right".
-Emergency shelters provide temporary housing and services to assist homeless persons in obtaining permanent housing and social services.
-SB 2 also requires that the zoning district(s) identified have sufficient capacity to accommodate the estimated housing need.
+The regulations require jurisdictions to estimate the local homeless population, and to add provisions in the Housing Element that identifies one or more zoning districts where emergency homeless shelters are permitted "by right" that can accommodate the estimated local homeless population.
+It is estimated that there are at least 771 homeless persons in the City, with approximately 44 percent of them children.
+(See Exhibit 6, Housing Element excerpt.)

 These amendments are required to be adopted within one year after the updated Housing Element is adopted.
-The City adopted an updated Housing Element in June 2011 with a target date of December 31, 2011 to adopt an Emergency Housing ordinance.
+The City adopted an updated Housing Element in June 2011 with a target date of December 31, 2011 to adopt an Emergency Homeless Shelter Ordinance.

 Additionally, the legislation requires Housing Elements include provisions to amend its zoning code to allow "transitional housing" and "supportive housing" by right in residential zoning districts.
-Transitional housing refers to rental housing that can be occupied by program recipients for up to six months.
+Transitional housing refers to rental housing for that can be occupied by program recipients for up to six months.
 Supportive housing does not have a limit on the duration that residents may live there, but it is intended for people with health-related issues.

-The Housing Element includes an estimate of the local homeless population in Paso Robles.
-It is estimated that there are at least 771 homeless persons in the City, with approximately 44 percent of them children.
-(See Attachment 6, Housing Element excerpt.)
 The Housing Element identifies the RC and PM zones as appropriate zones to accommodate emergency shelters.
 The Element analyzes the capacity of these zones to accommodate the housing need of homeless persons in Paso Robles.
 To calculate the shelter needs in terms of beds/acre, an accepted factor of 150 beds per acre is assumed.
 On that basis, one or more shelters with a total of 771 beds would require 5.2 acres of vacant land.
 The proposed zones have vacant and underutilized properties that could be improved or modified to accommodate emergency shelters.
 The analysis concludes that these two zones have sufficient capacity to accommodate emergency shelters for 771 beds.